Top Cryptocurrency Trends for 2022-2025

 4. Regulation is Unavoidable

-2021 will likely be a year of increasing regulatory clarity in the crypto market.
+2021 was the year of increasing regulatory clarity in the crypto market.

 And legal questions over the nature of cryptocurrencies themselves have continued to confound regulators.

 In late 2020, the Securities and Exchange Commission (SEC) brought a case against Ripple Labs alleging the company offered approximately $1.3 billion in unregistered securities when it sold much of its XRP cryptocurrency to the public.

 This obviously calls into question certain parts of the crypto market.
 And it is still unclear what's considered a "security" and "commodity" in the digital world.

 The Commodity Futures Trading Commission (CFTC) also brought a civil enforcement action against notable cryptocurrency exchange BitMEX.